-Covid-19 coronavirus: Liquor stores record 1800% spike in business ahead of alert 4 lock down
+Covid-19 coronavirus: Liquor stores record 1800% spike in business ahead of alert level 4 lockdown

-The alcohol industry is calling for calm as bottle stores targeted by panic buying recorded an 1800 per cent spike in business yesterday ahead of the Covid-19 lock down.
+The alcohol industry is calling for calm as bottle stores targeted by panic buying recorded an 1800 per cent spike in business yesterday ahead of the Covid-19 lockdown.

 And there are warnings that liquor stores could be targeted by looters as access to spirits effectively dries up after midnight tomorrow.